Chart Color Schemes

 Ringwood North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Ringwood North's population, as of August 2025, is approximately 9,803.
-This figure represents an increase of 149 people since the 2021 Census, which recorded a population of 9,654.
-The growth is inferred from ABS data showing an estimated resident population of 9,803 as of June 2024 and additional validated new addresses since the Census date.
-This results in a population density of 2,072 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-Ringwood North's growth rate of 1.5% since the census is within 2.4 percentage points of the SA4 region's growth rate of 3.9%, indicating strong growth fundamentals.
-Overseas migration contributed approximately 80.3% of overall population gains in recent periods.
+Ringwood North's population, as of Nov 2025, is approximately 9,803 people.
+This figure represents a growth of 149 individuals, a 1.5% increase from the 2021 Census count of 9,654 people.
+The change was inferred using ABS estimated resident population data from June 2024 and additional validated new addresses since the Census date.
+This results in a population density ratio of 2,072 persons per square kilometer, higher than average national locations assessed by AreaSearch.
+Ringwood North's growth rate of 1.5% since the census is within 2.5 percentage points of its SA4 region (4%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 80.3% of overall population gains during recent periods.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation of population growth from LGA to SA2 levels.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Ringwood North's population is expected to increase by approximately 388 persons, representing a total gain of 4.0% over the 17-year period.
+Future population trends suggest a growth just below the national median, with an expected increase of 388 persons by 2041, resulting in a total gain of 4.0% over the 17-year period.

 Frequently Asked Questions - Population